xcheng85/simple-android-gl/README.md

 ### Create Resource (UBO, TBO, etc)

 ### Bind Resource to the descriptor set (must match the shader code)
+vkUpdateDescriptorSet
+### Bind to the shaders in the pipeline
+vkCmdBindDescriptorSets

 ## AOT Shader compilation in Android Studio